EnochEnagbem/OPERATING-SYSTEMS-COSC255/MFTAlgorithm/README.md

 assigned to a partition does not change.

 #### HOW IT WORKS
-This technique accept the following as inputs
+This program accept the following as inputs

 - Total Memory available
 - Block Size